Donetsk International Airport: Soviet era

-Development until 2014
+Development from 2012 until 2014

-In accordance with a large infrastructure-building program in the Donetsk area for Euro 2012, in 2011 the Ukrainian construction company "Altcom" constructed a new airport terminal, developed by experts from Croatia.
+Following a large infrastructure-building program in the Donetsk area for Euro 2012, in 2011 the Ukrainian construction company "Altcom" constructed a new airport terminal, developed by experts from Croatia.
 The Ukrainian state budget allocated $758m for the renovation project, while private investments and the local budget of Donetsk Oblast made up the remaining funds.
-During Euro 2012, the new terminal received international flights, with soccer fans flown in from many European capitals, including London, and was regarded as a symbol of Ukraine’s progress.
-From August 1, 2012 it served both domestic and international flights.
+During Euro 2012, the new terminal received international flights, with soccer fans flown in from many European capitals, including London, and was regarded as a symbol of Ukraine's progress.
+From August 1, 2012, it served both domestic and international flights.

-The airline Donbassaero had its head office located at the airport, although ceased operations in January 2013.
+The former airline Donbassaero had its head office located at the airport.
+It filed for bankruptcy and ceased operations in January 2013.